House Call: Spring Street Cottage in St. Helena, California

 Photography by Douglas Sterling.

-Above: The front yard consists of low-maintenance crushed gravel; the windows are wood frame clad in steel on the exterior.
+Above: The front yard consists of low-maintenance crushed gravel; the window frames are wood, with exteriors clad in steel.
 "I like the experience of walking into a house and the rhythm of entering a space," Carolyn says.

-Above: One of Carolyn's many challenges was how to create an entryway; her solution: to turn the front hallway into a gallery with two long ledges for the display of art and other objects.
+Above: One of Carolyn's many challenges was how to create an entryway.
+Her solution: to turn the front hallway into a gallery with two long ledges to display art and other objects.

-Above: The kitchen is designed with maximum flexibility in mind.
+Above: The kitchen was designed with maximum flexibility in mind.

-Above: The kitchen counters are honed absolute black granite with a textured leather finish.
+Above: The kitchen counters are honed black granite with a textured leather finish.

 Above: Carolyn created a wall of white-painted pine cupboards on either side of the refrigerator; the widely spaced slats allow for ventilation (and make it possible to tuck a microwave within).